CircleDesignz/website-api/README.md

 Set environmental variables:

-- GRPC\_SOCKET\_ADDR: server address for gRPC server to be exposed on.
 - REST\_SOCKET\_ADDR: server address for REST server to be exposed on.
 - DB\_HOST: postgres host.
 - DB\_PASS: postgres pass.